 Is Cincinnati Children's Scheduling COVID Vaccinations?

-Yes, you can schedule a vaccination for anyone 12 and older.
+Yes, you can schedule a vaccination for anyone age 5 and older.
 This includes you, your family, friends and the community.
+We provide first, second, third and booster doses for eligible individuals of the Pfizer vaccine.
 Please share the news.
-Appointments are available at our Burnet Campus and Liberty Campus. > Schedule a Vaccination.
+Appointments are available at Burnet Campus, Liberty Campus, and Green Township clinics.
+Schedule a Vaccination.

-Note: The FDA on May 10, 2021, approved the Pfizer vaccine for children ages 12-15 under an emergency use authorization (EUA).
+Note: On May 10, 2021, the FDA approved the Pfizer vaccine for children ages 12-15 under an emergency use authorization (EUA).
 The Centers for Disease Control and Prevention (CDC) immunization committee then approved the vaccine for this age group on May 12.

 When Will a COVID Vaccine Be Available for Younger Children?

-Pfizer has completed a clinical trial for kids 12-15 years of age and is working on trials in younger children.
+Pfizer is currently working on trials in children ages 4 years and younger.
 Other vaccine manufacturers, including Moderna and Johnson & Johnson, also are planning COVID-19 vaccine trials in children.
 The FDA is not allowed to license a vaccine until they have data for the safety and effectiveness of the vaccine in the population for which it would be used.
-Thus, our best guess is that vaccine for kids under 12 years of age won’t be licensed until sometime in late 2021 or early 2022.
+Thus, our best guess is that vaccine for kids 4 years old or younger may be available around the end of 2021 or early in 2022.